AgoraIO/openai-realtime-python/README.md

 ## Organization of this Repo

-- `realtimeAgent/realtime` contains the Python implementation for using Realtime API.
+- `realtimeAgent/realtime` contains the Python implementation for interacting with the Realtime API.
-- `realtimeAgent/agent.py` contains a demo agent that uses `realtime` and [agora-realtime-api-ai](https://pypi.org/project/agora-realtime-ai-api/) to build a simple app.
+- `realtimeAgent/agent.py` includes a demo agent that leverages the `realtime` module and the [agora-realtime-ai-api](https://pypi.org/project/agora-realtime-ai-api/) package to build a simple application.
+- `realtimeAgent/main.py` provides a web server that allows clients to start and stop AI-driven agents.

 ## Run the Demo